mattyfanyq-lang/MRT-Map-Extractor/mtd1_hough_trans/README.md

 ### Version 1 — Mask based extraction

 **Key characteristics**

-- Works on the raw HSV colour mask
-- Uses morphological closing and opening to smooth regions
+Version 1 takes the raw colour mask and applies morphological closing and opening.
+This expands the blue Downtown Line, fills tiny gaps, and reconnects broken parts.
+The line becomes thicker in pixel terms, so the Hough transform receives a large, continuous region of blue pixels.
+As a result, it detects many similar line segments stacked on top of one another, which makes the output look clustered and visually busy.
-- Lower Hough thresholds and shorter minimum line length
+Lower Hough thresholds and shorter minimum line lengths are used, which encourages extra detections.

 **Visual result**